bshirani/gocryptotrader/exchanges/README.md

 # GoCryptoTrader package Exchanges

-This exchanges package is part of the GoCryptoTrader codebase.

 ## Current Features for exchanges

 + This package is used to connect and query data from supported exchanges.